linden416/AWS_Linux_Server/README.md

 ## Project Summary

-The Item Catalog web project was ported to the public internet.
+The Item Catalog web project was ported to the public internet.<br>
 A Linux server running Ubuntu in the Amazon AWS cloud services.

-The server is tightly locked down for only ssh, web, and ntp incoming requests.
+The server is tightly locked down for only ssh, web, and ntp<br>
+incoming requests.

-A user account, **grader**, has been created for Udacity reviewer to access server with **sudo** privileges.
+A user account, **grader**, has been created for Udacity reviewer<br>
+to access server with **sudo** privileges.

 ## The IP address and SSH port of Linux server

-The reviewer can access my AWS Linux server at: 35.171.85.15
+The reviewer can access my AWS Linux server at: **35.171.85.15**

 The port has been changed from the default, now using 2200

-Here is a sample invocation:
+Here is a sample invocation:<br>
 ssh -i graderKey grader@35.171.85.15 -p 2200

-The passphrase respone to the prompt is **Udacity**:
+The passphrase respone to the prompt is **Udacity**:<br>
 Enter passphrase for key 'graderKey': Udacity

 The private key **graderKey** has been added to this repository for reviewer.

 ## The complete URL to my Catalog Application on Linux Server

-The URL to the splash / main page of the Item Catalog web site is: http://35.171.85.15.xip.io/
+The URL to the main page of the Item Catalog web site is:<br>
+http://35.171.85.15.xip.io/

-A public copy of my Readme.MD that I submitted for the Catalog Application project has been made available for you called **myCatalogApp_Readme.MD**.
-It explains everything you need to know about the application as was required for the project submission.
+A public copy of my Readme.MD that I submitted for the Catalog Application<br>
+project has been made available for you called **myCatalogApp_Readme.MD**.<br>
+It explains everything you need to know about the application as was required<br>
+for the project submission.
 My Catalog Application repository is private.

 One notable change is the replacing of database ending from SQLite to PostgreSQL.